 These are a great energy-boosting food which is easily digested due to its solubility.
 Soluble fibre is managed much better in the bowels as it attracts water and slows down the digestive process.
 Try the riper ones if you suffer with IBS-D. You can incorporate bananas into loads of healthy IBS-friendly recipes too – take a look at my sugar-free ice-cream recipe for complete indulgence without the tummy troubles!

-Linseeds contain a lot of fibre, which means your body can develop good bacteria in the gut.
+Linseeds or flaxseeds contain a lot of fibre, which means your body can develop good bacteria in the gut.
 The high levels of omega-3 also mean your body is constantly producing new healthy cells, tempting away any inflammation.
 You can add linseeds to muesli or salad for a crunchy addition.